aop-runs/livesplit-file-merger/README.md

 ### Split Entry Management:
 * Aside from reordering your split files by dragging them, you can choose to reverse or sort them alphabetically by run name.
-* Remove unwanted runs from your entries and duplicate runs as needed.
+* Remove unwanted runs from your entries and duplicate runs as needed with the ability to select multiple items at once.
 * View important properties about each entry in a seprate modal window.

 ### Split Template Creation: